- What is the “operating status” of the university?

 The President or designee authorizes any change to the operating status of the university, based on a recommendation from the Incident Leadership Team (Executive Vice President; Vice Presidents for University Relations, Human Resources, Student and Campus Life, and Infrastructure, Properties and Planning; Senior Vice Provost; Dean of Faculty; University Counsel; President’s Chief of Staff; Cornell Police Chief; and Associate Vice President Environmental Health & Safety).
 The Incident Leadership Team receives information from the weather Incident Management Team (see #4).

 The university assigns a Designated Weather Watcher (DWW) within the Office of Emergency Management.
 The DWW consults a variety of weather forecasting and alerting products, including subscription services, National Weather Service forecasts, alerts, and emergency management briefings, other commercial weather service resources, and briefings from faculty in the Department of Earth and Atmospheric Sciences to monitor and identify potential severe or inclement weather.
 The DWW is responsible for engaging key campus personnel in the assessment.

-The weather Incident Management Team, composed of representatives from Facilities Management, Grounds Department, Transportation, Cornell Police, University Communications, and the Office of Emergency Management, evaluates expected weather conditions and the ability to maintain campus in a safe and passable condition.
-Additionally, the Team considers snowfall rate, existing snow on ground, timing, and availability of snow related resources.
+The weather Incident Management Team, composed of representatives from Facilities Management, Grounds Department, Transportation, Cornell Police, University Relations, and the Office of Emergency Management, evaluates expected weather conditions and the ability to maintain campus in a safe and passable condition.
+Additionally, the Team considers the snowfall rate, existing snow on ground, timing, and availability of snow-related resources.